 - Make sure you always provide evidence for any claims you make.
 Eg if you say recycling rates have increased, provide the figures for before and after the initiative.
 Provide the hard data, not just percentage changes.

-- Only a few categories will be presented ‘live’ in front of the judges on the day of the awards, others will be judged by the written submissions only, so ensure your entry form includes all your key information.
+- Entries will be judged by the written submissions only, so ensure your entry form includes all your key information.

 - Don’t rush your entry: find out what information is needed, gather it, write the entry, check it for errors, ask someone else to read through it, then upload it.